-The idea of shifting from PoW to its alternatives(PoS) seems straight-forward, but bringing such change needs a great deal of social coordination or institutionalization and thus too hard to achieve.
+The idea of shifting from PoW to its alternatives(PoS) seems straightforward, but bringing such change needs a great deal of social coordination or institutionalization and is thus too hard to achieve.

 In a blockchain, users submit transactions which are validated and added to the blocks by the block proposers(aka miners) and all the miners come to a common decision about which block to add by using consensus algorithm.

 This process involves different costs for different participants: